markets/markets.github.io/_posts/2013-08-02-rails-notifications.md

 ```

 We may observe different kinds of notifications like:

 * `start_processing.action_controller`
 * `sql.active_record`
 * `render_template.action_view`
 * `process_action.action_controller`

 Very useful the last one.
-This notification includes information such as: the params, the path, the view_runtime, the db_runtime...
+This notification includes information such as: the params, the path, the view_runtime, the db_runtime ...

 We can subscribe for only one specific kind of notifications by filtering them.
 For do this, we'll pass a parameter to `subscribe` method: